 Founded in Japan as the 'Unique Clothing Warehouse', this basics-clothing line became Uniqlo, or yoo-nee-koo-roh in Japanese.
 "What sounds very Japanese actually derives from English," explains Johnson Banks' Michael Johnson.
 "They'd already developed a world-class product and environment - the bilingual logo was the masterstroke that pushed them into being iconic."

-Logo Design Love's David Airey believes an iconic brand offers the 'go to' product or service within its market.
+Logo Design Love's David Airey believes all of the top brands offer the 'go to' product or service within its market.
 "If you want a quick sandwich made with care, you think of Subway," he shrugs.
 "Some people might consider them great simply because of the product or service that backs up the brand: ultimately, that's what it's all about."

 06. Ralph Lauren

-Although its logotype may be relatively uninspiring in and of itself, Ralph Lauren is unquestionably an iconic brand.
+Although its logotype may be relatively uninspiring in and of itself, Ralph Lauren is unquestionably iconic and one of the top brands in the world.
 "It has successfully connected the Ralph Lauren mythology with the American collective psyche and the American dream.
 Together, they form the brand," suggests Geoff Phillips, design director at MetaDesign.
 "That goes much deeper than any logo itself could achieve."

 07. Veuve Clicquot